JA Job Shadow®

 - It's turnkey; JA provides the materials and training and will help arrange all JA Job Shadow days in advance

-- Includes three sessions plus a Job Shadow site visit recommended for high school students
+- Includes three in-class sessions plus a JA Job Shadow site visit recommended for high school students

 - Materials are downloadable and include detailed session plans for the site-coordinator, students, and teacher

-- Recognize career clusters and potential job positions and understand the importance of researching the requirements needed to earn a position
+- Recognize career paths and potential job positions, and understand the importance of researching the requirements needed to earn a position

-- Develop job-hunting tools, such as networking, resumes, and interviewing skills
+- Develop job-hunting tools, such as networking skills, resumes, and interviewing skills

 - Identify the next steps needed in their personal career preparation